The curriculum applies to all 12 years of compulsory education.

 All schools are required to include RE as part of the curriculum for all pupils from Foundation stage to Key Stage 4.
 It is up to individual Boards of Governors of schools to decide if they wish to make it compulsory for their pupils to take RE at GCSE level.
 To inform parents/pupils, schools are required to include details of their RE provision and the ethos of the school in their school prospectus.

-The minimum content for each Key Stage is as follows:
+The minimum content for each key stage (KS) is:

-- Foundation and Key Stage 1 - athletics, dance, games, and gymnastics
+- Foundation stage and KA1 - athletics, dance, games, and gymnastics

-- Key Stage 2 - athletics, dance, games, gymnastics and swimming
+- KS2 - athletics, dance, games, gymnastics and swimming

-- Key Stage 3 - athletics, games, gymnastics and swimming
+- KS3 - athletics, dance, games, gymnastics and swimming

-- Key Stage 4 - pupils must have the opportunity to plan and participate in a regular, frequent and balanced programme of PE that, among other things, contributes to, and helps to sustain, a healthy and active lifestyle.
+- KS4 - pupils must have the opportunity to plan and participate in a regular, frequent and balanced programme of PE that, among other things, contributes to, and helps to sustain, a healthy and active lifestyle.

 Years of compulsory education